duongcongtoai/toytoytoy/README.md

 ./start.sh
 ```

-It deploys 2 docker containers: app at 8080 and mysql at 5432
+It deploys 2 docker containers: app at 8080 and mysql at 5432.
+Mysql may take quite long to start on first installation, so the app may log error and keep retrying.

 ## Test